mzrtamp/mzrtamp/README.md

-## Hi there, my name is Mozart Rafi Kurniawan 👋
+## Hi there, my name is Mozart Rafi Kurniawan Tampubolon 👋

 I'm not a developer but I enjoy contributing to some programming projects that I'm interested in and like, but what I do is not far from improvising existing ones made by others.
-That's it, and thank you.
+That's all, and thank you.

 ## Have a look to my widgets ⬇️